Skip to content

 12. It Is OK to Say “I Don’t Know”

 Judges respect honesty over bluffing.
 If you do not know something, say: “I am not certain about the specific [detail], but my approach would be to [reasonable strategy].”
-Then pivot to related knowledge you do have.
+Then bridge to related knowledge you do have.

 13. Watch for Hints